isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 The tissue signatures match up very well across projects!
 We see TCGA tissue types correlating most strongly with the most similar GTEx tissue types.
-There are some differences depending on whether we look in blocks by TCGA or GTEx, but 15 match exactly from the two tables.
+There are some differences depending on whether we look in blocks by TCGA tumor-type or by GTEx tissue-type, but 15 match exactly from the two tables.

-Liver tissue seems to be pretty specific.
+The "Liver" expression profile in particular seems to be very specific.
 Let's see how TCGA liver samples correlate with GTEx.

 .. code-block:: r